White Sands pupfish: Habitat

-White Sands pupfish are found in the Tularosa Basin, New Mexico where they occur in two springs and two streams.Their native habitats include Salt creek and Malpais spring and new populations have been established in Mound springs and Lost creek.
-Vegetation such as salt grass, salt alder, pondweed, and bulrush and pickleweed lining the sides of creeks provide negative cover for the pupfish.
-The population living in salt creek spends the winter months living in the lower portion of the creek, once summer arrives this section of the creek begins to dry up and the pupfish return to the springs feeding the creek.
-It has been noted that the salinity of salt creek is higher than the salinity of the ocean.
-There have been recorded genetic differences between populations of White Sands pupfish that live in Malpais springs and Salt Creek.
-High Fst values were reported for the populations of pupfish in Malpais springs and Salt Creek, There was also a high Fst amount subpopulations of pupfish living in Salt Creek which is fragmented by a head-cut waterfall.
+White Sands pupfish are found in the Tularosa Basin, New Mexico, where they occur in two springs and two streams.
+Their native habitats include Salt Creek and Malpais Spring, and new populations have been established in Mound Springs and Lost Creek.
+Vegetation such as salt grass, salt alder, pondweed, bulrush and pickleweed lining the sides of creeks provide negative cover for the pupfish.
+The population living in Salt Creek spends the winter months living in the lower portion of the creek; once summer arrives, this section of the creek begins to dry up, and the pupfish return to the springs feeding the creek.
+It has been noted that the salinity of Salt Creek is higher than the salinity of the ocean.
+There have been recorded genetic differences between populations of White Sands pupfish that live in Malpais Springs and Salt Creek.
+High F_{ST} values were reported for the populations of pupfish in Malpais springs and Salt Creek.
+There was also a high-F_{ST} subpopulation of pupfish living in Salt Creek that is fragmented by a head-cut waterfall.